webosose/website/content/en/docs/tutorials/native-services/developing-built-in-native-services.md

 ---
-title: Developing Native Services
+title: Developing Built-in Native Services
-date: 2019-11-14
+date: 2020-02-14
-weight: 10
+weight: 20
 toc: true
 ---

-To create a native service, you must write the source code and prepare the required configuration files.
+To create a built-in native service, you must write the source code and prepare the required configuration files.

-For easier understanding, the process to create a native service is explained using the example of a service named **`com.example.service.native`** that has the following features:
+For easier understanding, the process to create a built-in native service is explained using the example of a service named **`com.example.service.native`** that has the following features:

 * Has a method named **`hello`** that responds with the string "Hello, Native Service!!".
 * Calls `com.webos.service.systemservice/clock/getTime` method and prints the UTC time on the log.